ISDuBA/ISDuBA/docs/isdubad-config.md

 ### <a name="section_client"></a> Section `[client]` Client configuration

 - `keycloak_url`: The URL where the Keycloak server is located.
+Value is used to redirect unauthenticated clients to keycloak.
 Defaults to same as `keycloak.url`.
 - `keycloak_realm`: The name of the Keycloak realm.
 Defaults to `"isduba"`.
 - `keycloak_client_id`: The public client identifier.
 Defaults to `"auth"`.
 - `update_interval`: Specifies how often the token should be renewed.
 Defaults to `"5m"`.